This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Children with cerebral palsy are sometimes prone to digestive issues, including upset stomach, vomiting, bloating, and constipation.
-While these ailments are minor in some instances go away, other times they may indicate something more serious.
-Treatments vary by the issue.
+Children with cerebral palsy are at an increased risk for digestive issues, including upset stomach, vomiting, bloating, and constipation.
+While these ailments are often minor and temporary, they may also be chronic or indicate a more serious underlying problem.

-Why Children With Cerebral Palsy Have Digestive Problems
+Why Do Children With Cerebral Palsy Have Digestive Problems?

-Poor feeding, unusual positioning and poor mobility, muscle spasms, difficulty swallowing, and excess drooling all can contribute to digestive issues for children with cerebral palsy.
+Poor feeding, unusual positioning, poor mobility, muscle spasms, difficulty swallowing, and excess drooling can all contribute to digestive issues for children with cerebral palsy.
 Changes in breathing, heart rate, blood pressure, and overall mood can occur with feedings and digestion.

 These children also may be unable to digest their food correctly and absorb enough nutrients.
 If digestion issues become too severe, they can become life-threatening.